Skip to Content

 Fax: (319) 335-8049

 Fulfillment of the basic requirements does not guarantee admission.
 The Admissions Committee selects the applicants it considers best qualified for the study and practice of medicine from applicants who meet the basic requirements.
-Preference is given to applicants with high scholastic standing who are residents of Iowa.
-Consideration is also given to outstanding nonresidents.
+Preference is given to outstanding applicants who are residents of Iowa.
+Consideration is also given to exceptional nonresidents.

 Residency is determined by the University's Registrar in accordance with rules adopted by the Iowa Board of Regents.
 Contact the University of Iowa Office of the Registrar if you have questions about obtaining residency.

 Academic promise is measured by past performance (indicated by grade-point-average) and MCAT scores.
 Each candidate is evaluated on the basis of his/her unique circumstances.
 Classes admitted in recent years have had average GPAs of 3.7 on a 4.0 scale; 95% were above 3.2.
-Average MCAT scores have been 9-10 on each of the verbal reasoning, physical sciences, and biological sciences sections, with a median score of "P" on the writing sample.
+Average MCAT scores have been 10-11 on each of the verbal reasoning, physical sciences, and biological sciences sections.

 The faculty recognizes that a commitment to service and an orientation toward lifelong learning, independent thinking and decision making are important attributes of an excellent physician.
-It is to your advantage to consider participating in activities that will foster those attributes.
-Computer literacy, the capacity to understand and review scientific literature, and the ability to write well are additional skills the physician of the future will need.
+It is important to participate in activities that will foster those attributes.
+Computer literacy, the capacity to understand and review scientific literature, and the ability to write well are additional skills the physician needs.

 The ability to relate effectively to a wide variety of people is essential in a physician.
-Potential applicants are advised to participate to the extent possible in activities that will develop and foster this ability.
-This should not be at the expense of developing a solid academic records, but should supplement knowledge and skills gained in the classroom.
+Potential applicants are advised to participate to the extent possible in activities that will develop these skills.
+This should not be at the expense of developing a solid academic record, but should supplement knowledge and skills gained in the classroom.

 Knowledge of the roles played by various members of the health care team and an understanding of the roles and problems of working with sick people are desirable.
 Consider gaining firsthand experience in health care either through volunteer activities or paid employment in a hospital, clinic, nursing home, or in a similar setting.

-After your AMCAS application has been forwarded to the Carver College of Medicine, it will be screened for eligibility.
+After your verified AMCAS application has been received by the Carver College of Medicine, it will be screened for eligibility.
 After review, you may be asked to submit a University of Iowa application for admission, letters of recommendation, and a supplemental statement.
-These materials are referred to as the "secondary" application materials, and require a $60 processing fee.
-You will receive a letter in the mail directing you to our on-line secondary application website.
-If you are not chosen to receive a supplemental application, you will receive notice of this decision by mail.
+These materials are referred to as the "secondary" application materials, and require a non-refundable $60 processing fee.
+You will receive an email directing you to our on-line secondary application website.
+If you are not chosen to receive a secondary application, you will receive notice of this decision by email.

-All supplemental application materials must be on file with the Carver College of Medicine by December 15.
-Applicants are responsible for making sure all supplemental materials are received by the deadline.
+All secondary application materials must be on file with the Carver College of Medicine by December 15.
+Applicants are responsible for making sure all secondary materials are received by the deadline.
 Those whose admission files are not complete by this date will not be reviewed by the Admissions Committee.
-Notification of admission may begin as early as October 15th, and all applicants are notified of final decisions by March 30th.
+Notification of admission may begin as early as October 15th, and all applicants are notified of final decisions by March 15th.

 A Premedical Advisory Committee Report is required.
 If your school does not have a Premedical Advisory Committee, please request individual letters of evaluation from 3 people: 2 academic and 1 of your choice.
 A fourth letter may be sent from a person associated with a particularly significant extracurricular experience.
 These letters should come from individuals who can assess your personal (as well as academic) qualities, such as work ethic, reliability, communication skills, leadership, altruism, compassion, and motivation for medicine.

-As the Carver College of Medicine is participating in the AMCAS Letter Service, you will be asked to choose your letter types on your AMCAS application.
+The Carver College of Medicine participates in the AMCAS Letter Service, you will be asked to choose your letter types on your AMCAS application.
 All letters of recommendation must be submitted through AMCAS.

 In summary, these are your choices: